MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 3. Locate the expiring SCOM certificate
 4. If the certificate could not be found, it may’ve either been removed or imported via file and not the certificate store.
 A new certificate may need to be issued for this machine from the CA. Please refer to the instructions above to do so.
 5. If the certificate was found, there may be a few options to renew the cert:
-   a.
-Request Certificate with New Key
+      1. Request Certificate with New Key
-   b.
-Renew Certificate with New Key
+      1. Renew Certificate with New Key
-   c.
-Renew Certificate with Same Key
+      1. Renew Certificate with Same Key
 6. Select the option that best applies to what you want to do and follow the wizard
 7. Once completed, run the MOMCertImport.exe tool to ensure SCOM has the new serial number (reversed) of the certificate if it changed, see the above section for further details.